 There are dangerous and benign lilies out there, and it's important to know the difference.
-Peace, Peruvian, and Calla lilies contain oxalate crystals that cause minor signs, such as tissue irritation to the mouth, tongue, pharynx, and esophagus - this results in minor drooling.
-The more dangerous, potentially fatal lilies are true lilies, and these include Tiger, Day, Asiatic, Easter and Japanese Show lilies - all of which are highly toxic to cats!
+Peace (Spathiphyllum spp.), Peruvian (Alstroemeria aurantiaca), and Calla (Zantedeschia spp.) lilies contain oxalate crystals that cause minor signs, such as tissue irritation to the mouth, tongue, pharynx, and esophagus - this results in minor drooling.
+The more dangerous, potentially fatal lilies are true lilies, and these include Tiger, Asiatic, Easter and Japanese Show lilies (found in the genus Lilium) and Day lily (Hemerocallis spp.), - all of which are highly toxic to cats!
 Even small ingestions (such as 2-3 petals or leaves) can result in severe kidney failure.
 If your cat is seen consuming any part of a lily, bring your cat (and the plant) immediately to a veterinarian for medical care.
 The sooner you bring in your cat, the better and more efficiently we can treat the poisoning.
 Decontamination (like inducing vomiting and giving binders like activated charcoal) are imperative in the early toxic stage, while aggressive intravenous fluid therapy, kidney function monitoring tests, and supportive care can greatly improve the prognosis.